One of the absolute first questions a foreigner considering moving to Brazil asks is “what is the cost of living in Brazil?”.

 Today I am going to do my absolute best to answer your question and give you a realistic idea of what you will need to earn to have an ok lifestyle in Brazil.

-UPDATE: I have launched a new video series that addresses this in more detail, check it out here!
+UPDATE: I have launched a new video series that addresses this in more detail, !

 But before I continue, let’s set a huge misconception straight….